oroinc/orocommerce/src/Oro/Bundle/ProductBundle/Resources/doc/api/product_image_type.md

 #### get_subresource

-Retrieve the record of the product image a specific product image type record is associated with.
+Retrieve a record of the product image a specific product image type record is associated with.

 #### get_relationship